MiddletonCommunityVoice/services-list/content/gp-surgeries/clough-street-surgery.md

 ### Opening Times
 * Mon to Fri 8am to 6.30pm

-Closed Sat and Sun.
+- Closed Sat and Sun.

+* Out of hours Services*
+- 7 day access Mon to Fri 6.30pm to 9pm
+- 7 day access Sat  8am to 6pm
+- 7 day access Sun 10am til 1pm
+- Dial 111 for advice
+- Via BARDOC
+- Use Walk in Centres

-Rochdale Health Alliance
+Member of Rochdale Health Alliance